junxit/us-congress-bills-116/metadata.md

 - 2020-08-28 — Introduced in House
 - 2020-08-28 — Introduced in House
 - 2020-08-28 — Referred to the House Committee on Energy and Commerce.
+- 2020-09-09 — Committee Consideration and Mark-up Session Held.
+- 2020-09-09 — Ordered to be Reported by Voice Vote.
+- 2020-09-29 — Considered under suspension of the rules. (consideration: CR H4990-4996)
+- 2020-09-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+8132.
+- 2020-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-29 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2020-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4990-4994)
+- 2020-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-09-29 — Placed on the Union Calendar, Calendar No. 439.
+- 2020-09-29 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+116-539.
+- 2020-09-29 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+116-539.